We’ve all been wronged at some point in our lives. No one can say that they’ve not experienced some emotional pain in the past.

 Yes, forgiving someone is very difficult.
 On the plus side, it will benefit you so much more than the individual who hurt you.
 So apart from being the reasonable thing to do, forgiving is great for your soul and overall well-being.

-In this article, we answer the questions: what is forgiveness and why is it important?
+In this article, I answer the questions: what is forgiveness and why is it important?

 What is Forgiveness?